Westworld gets a season 3 trailer before Game of Thrones ends

-HBO's Westworld will return with Aaron Paul and Tessa Thompson and Lena Waithe and tbh who hasn't wished for that threesome?!?
+HBO's Westworld will return with Aaron Paul, Tessa Thompson and Lena Waithe, and tbh who hasn't wished for that threesome?!?

+We see Paul in his everyday life (in which, to be clear, he seems like a not nice guy slash a criminal), until he meets Evan Rachel Wood's Dolores wandering, apparently hurt and wearing another version of her black dress, under a bridge, looking like she's ready to kill (and remember all the times forever).

+The trailer also gives us glimpses of a super tech-savvy world, with what appear to be self-driving cars and more.
+Plus we get to see season 3 cast members Scott Mescudi and Marshawn Lynch.

-Season 3 of Westworld won't return until 2020, and this trailer (even devoid of Thompson and Waithe) makes us wish that was sooooo much closer.
+Season 3 of Westworld won't return until 2020, and this trailer (even devoid of Thompson) makes me wish that was sooooo much closer.

+Note: This piece was originally published at May 19, 6:04 p.m.
+PT and has been updated with new info and thoughts.

 Latest Game of Thrones episode a Song of Fire ... and More Fire: "They say every time a Targaryen is born, the gods toss a coin and the world holds its breath."